Antonio Maldonado: Return to the United States

 In December 1971, Maldonado returned to the United States upon completing his tour of duty in Vietnam.
 He was assigned to Bergstrom Air Force Base in Texas, as an RF-4C Instructor Pilot.
-In December 1972 he was selected for a special assignment as an International Politico-military Affairs Officer to the U.S. Southern Command, Albrook Air Force Base in the Panama Canal Zone.
+In December 1972 he was selected for a special assignment as an International Politico-military Affairs Officer to the United States Air Forces Southern Command/U.S. Air Force Southern Air Division, Albrook Air Force Base in the Panama Canal Zone.
 Maldonado left Panama to attend the Army Command and General Staff College from July 1976 to July 1977.

 Among the assignments which he held from 1977 to 1982 were the following: B-52 Instructor Pilot and Chief of the Command Control Division (1977–1979) for the 42nd Bombardment Wing at Loring Air Force Base, Maine; Commander of the 28th Bombardment Squadron and later Assistant Deputy Commander for Operations, 19th Bombardment Wing at Robins Air Force Base, Georgia (1979–1981).
 He continued his military academic education by attending the Air War College at Maxwell Air Force Base in Alabama graduating in May 1982 as a Distinguished Graduate.